PragnyaKalvakol/GDP-I-GROUP-4/README.md

   </ol>

  #### Client Details
- <p> Chandra Mouli Kotteti <br>
+ <p> Dr.Chandra Mouli Kotteti, <br>
+ M.S.
+Applied Computer Science,<br>
- Northwest Missouri State University <br>
+ Northwest Missouri State University.<br>

  GitHub Link : [https://github.com/cm2kotteti](https://github.com/cm2kotteti)

   </p>

  #### How it works
- <p> The proposed application is web-based, developed on Android Studio using html and css requires internet connection and will provide a platform for donating leftover food to all needy people/organizations.This web based application has been developed through which people can donate food items as per their capacity and the application also allows organizations to put up their requests,if any.<br>
+ <p> The proposed application is android based application, developed on Android Studio using HTML and CSS which requires internet connection and will provide a platform for donating leftover food to all needy people/organizations.Through this application restaurant  can send the leftover food items as per their capacity and the application also allows organizations to put up their requests,if any.<br>
 </p>

 #### Interface Requirements
 ##### User Interface
-<p> The interface shall be web based allowing user to access the system.
+<p> The interface shall be android based allowing user to access the system.
 This designand layout will be very clear and interactive to the user.
 There will be a proper collection of GUI interface, which will provide better look. <br>
   </p>

 ##### Hardware Interface